-Unfortunately, things get a little convoluted when it comes to the poor Betta fish.
-Betta are anabantids, which means they can gulp air above the water if they need to.
-In the wild this helps them survive for short periods of time in harsh, low-oxygen conditions and muddy, stagnant puddles.
+Unfortunately, things get a little convoluted when it comes to the poor betta fish.
+Bettas are anabantids, which means they can gulp air above the water if they need to.
+In the wild, this helps them survive for short periods of time in harsh, low-oxygen conditions and muddy, stagnant puddles.

-Because of this ability to tolerate poor living conditions, people mistakenly get the idea that Betta prefer tiny little tanks or bowls with no filtration.
-Even worse, people stick them in plant vases, book ends, "cubes" and other horrible enclosures.
+Because of this ability to tolerate poor living conditions, people mistakenly get the idea that bettas prefer tiny little tanks or bowls with no filtration.
+Even worse, people stick them in plant vases, bookends, "cubes" and other horrible enclosures.

 If you were hoping to get any such suggestions from this article you've come to the wrong place.
-Betta do not belong in tiny little tanks any more that you or I ought to live in a closet.
-Just like any other tropical fish, Betta need space to thrive.
+Bettas do not belong in tiny little tanks any more that you or I ought to live in a closet.
+Just like any other tropical fish, bettas need space to thrive.

-If you choose a larger tank your Betta will be healthier.
+If you choose a larger tank your betta will be healthier.
 But there are benefits for you, too.
 Larger tanks are easier to care for.
 You'll spend less time fussing with the tank and performing water changes.
-And, you'll have lot more room to decorate, whether than means lives plants or artificial décor.
+And, you'll have a lot more room to decorate, whether that means live plants or artificial décor.

-Ultimately, choosing the right tank means a happier Betta fish and a happier you.
-This article will get on the right track to finding the perfect home for your Betta.
+Ultimately, choosing the right tank means a happier betta fish and a happier you.
+This article will get you on the right track to finding the perfect home for your betta.

 However, I know I can say this until I turn blue and pass out and people are still going to do it.
-So, let me at least offer some points of advice.
+So, if you are still convinced you can keep your betta in a tank under 5-gallons, let me at least offer some points of advice:

 - Do not rely on the air pump that comes with many small tanks to operate as a real filter.
 Instead, choose a tank with a decent in-tank filter or hang-on-back filter, or one that has the capability of mounting an aftermarket nano filter.

-- Do not choose a tank under one gallon, whatever else you decide.
+- Do not choose a one-gallon tank or under, whatever else you decide.

 Betta Care Advice from Fluval

-A 5-gallon tank is perfect for your Betta fish.
-It is small enough for a desktop or tabletop, but large enough to provide adequate swimming room for Betta.
-In a perfect world every Betta keeper would house their fish in a tank 5 gallons or bigger!
+A 5-gallon tank is perfect for your betta fish.
+It is small enough for a desktop or tabletop, but large enough to provide adequate swimming room for a betta.

-Betta need heat and filtration just like any other tropical fish, and this is very difficult to accomplish in a tank under 5 gallons.
-There are nano filters and heaters available for tanks as small as 5-gallons, and these are smart addition to your setup.
-By making sure these needs are met your fish is going to be more resistant to disease, enjoy better quality of life and probably even live longer.
+- Betta fish need heat and filtration just like any other tropical fish, and this is very difficult to accomplish in a tank under five gallons.
+There are nano filters and heaters available for tanks as small as 5-gallons, and these are a smart addition to your setup.
+By making sure these needs are met your fish is going to be more resistant to disease, enjoy a better quality of life and probably even live longer.